 Center Part With Textured Shag

 A center part is not only universally flattering, but is also the perfect part for shaggy, textured waves.
 An artfully applied color melt color adds even more dimension while still remaining natural-looking and quite easy to maintain as it grows out.
+Use a hair pomade like Redken Brews Texture Hair Pomade for a controlled matte finish with added texture.

 If we’ve said it once, we’ve said it a thousand times: Curly haired men deserve more love, especially at hair salons.
 Whether you’re working with chin length hair or a full mane of curls, do yourself a favor and see a stylist who specializes in curls.
 He or she will cut your hair dry, crafting the most flattering look for you.